 I love contemporary art and in October, you can experience contemporary artists taking over the city from morning to evening.
 On the first Saturday of October, artists will be proposing installations, exhibitions, concert performances, and creations that explore all facets of contemporary art throughout the city allowing you to see Paris in a totally different light.
 Public transport stays open all night so that spectators can design their own route among the dozens of avant-garde projects of international artists.
 Who wouldn’t love an opportunity such as Nuit Blanche provides.

-During 5 days in October 8 areas of 18th arrondissement arrange series of festivals celebrating the harvest offering local and foreign tastings.
+During 5 days in October 8 areas of the 18th arrondissement arrange a series of festivals celebrating the harvest offering local and foreign tastings (the website is in French)

 Temperature: Average +18C occasionally wet